dclement1/Higher-Education---Demographics/README.md

-# Demographic Analysis of Higher Education Institutions in Florida and
+# Demographic Analysis of Higher Education Institutions in Florida
 #### By: Daniel Clement & jack Geier

 <br />